 - Hold a sharp pencil between your two fingers and start pressing it from both sides.

 - Notice how you feel on both the fingers.
 Do you feel pain in any one of your fingers?

-- Notice the finger in which pencil leaves a deeper mark.
+- Notice the finger on which the pencil leaves a deeper mark.

-- The tip of the pencil with a small surface i.e., pointed end of the pencil area has more effect of force then the head of the pencil with a large surface area.
+- The tip of the pencil with a small surface i.e., the pointed end of the pencil area has more effect of force than the head of the pencil with a large surface area.